Insurance SEO: How to Use Content Marketing for Your Insurance Business

 Backlinks are links from external sites.
 Search engines see them as an indication that your content is valuable enough to be included in another blogger’s post.

-Backlinks can happen naturally, and the higher you rank in search results, the more likely you are to get them.
-It’s a bit of a chicken-and-egg situation because you need them to become one of the top results, yet you’ll get more once you reach the top of the results page.
+But it’s a bit of a chicken-and-egg situation because you need them to become one of the top results, yet you’ll get more once you reach the top of the results page.

 You can increase revenue and drive traffic to your insurance website by adopting a local SEO strategy for customers in your regional market.

 While many customers turn to nationally recognized insurance agencies for their policies, many rely on a local agent.
-That means that their search query in Google is likely to be a local search, such as “where to buy car insurance in [my town],” or “where to buy car insurance near me.”
+That means that their search query in Google is likely to be a local search, such as “where to buy car insurance in [my town]” or “where to buy car insurance near me.”

-Claim Your Google My Business Listing
+Claim Your Google Business Profile

 When people search “insurance companies near me” or “insurance companies in [my town]”, the results that show come from your Google Business Profile.
 If you don’t already have one or haven’t yet claimed yours, do so now.

-In your GMB listing, you’ll want to provide all of the most up-to-date information about your business:
+You’ll want to provide all of the most up-to-date information about your business:

 • Phone number